 All of our Bahrain translation processes and systems are certified to EN15038, the highest global standard for the translation industry.
 We are members of the Association of Language Companies and TAUS (The European association for language data technology).
 Our linguists are highly skilled within the translation industry and our systems of in-house testing and validation ensure clients get the highest quality translation.
 We can provide certified translations for almost any country including legal and immigration certified translations.

-We can provide, amongst many others, legal, technical, marketing, website, medical, certified, business, financial and personal translation services, in addition to translations for the public sector and certificates.
-Our professional translation services stretch across a host of varied requirements, so we are exceptionally well-equipped to serve you.
+We can provide, amongst many others, legal, technical, website, medical, business, marketing, certified, financial and personal translation services, in addition to translations for the public sector and certificates.
+Our professional translation services stretch across a host of varied requirements, so we are ready to serve you.

 At Straker we can link the economic cost of our translations to the time it takes to complete the translation - then focus on improving the efficiency of delivering that service (speed of translation), this in most cases has the outcome of significantly dropping the price to the client.
-In plain English this means we can charge by the hour (not by the traditional per-word method) and use tools that make our translators really efficient and save our clients money and time.
+Put simply, this means we can charge by the hour (not by the traditional per-word method) and use tools that make our translators really efficient and save our clients money and time.

 Arabic is the official language of Bahrain, though English is widely used.
 Bahrani Arabic is the most widely spoken dialect of the Arabic language, though this differs slightly from standard Arabic.
 Arabic plays an important role in political life, as, according to Bahrain's constitution, an MP must be fluent in Arabic to stand for parliament.
 Among the non-Bahraini population, many people speak Farsi, the official language of Iran, or Urdu, the official language of Pakistan.
 Malayalam and Hindi is also widely spoken in the Indian community.
 Many commercial institutions and road signs are bilingual, displaying both English and Arabic.